DTC vs. Traditional Retail: Which is right for me?

 Retail businesses have less control over their branding because they need to sell through a third party.
 They may need to adhere to the retailer's guidelines for marketing and branding.

-This is a key component of success for any D2C marketing strategy.
+This is a key component of success for any DTC marketing strategy.

 When you have complete control over the customer experience, you need to make sure every touchpoint is optimized for conversions.
 Marketing automation will help you do that by automating your marketing campaigns and giving you the insights you need to make data-driven decisions.

-Tools like Automizely can help you get started with marketing automation for your D2C business.
-Automizely provides a complete platform for managing direct-to-consumer relationships, from acquisition to retention.
+Tools like AfterShip can help you get started with marketing automation for your DTC business.
+AfterShip provides a complete platform for managing direct-to-consumer relationships, from acquisition to retention.

-It includes features like email marketing, web personalization, and abandoned cart recovery that will help you drive conversions and grow your D2C business.
+It includes features like email marketing, web personalization, and abandoned cart recovery that will help you drive conversions and grow your DTC business.

 The right choice for your business

 So, which is right for you?
-D2C or retail?
+DTC or retail?

-Now that you know the difference between D2C and retail, you can make the best decision for your business.
+Now that you know the difference between DTC and retail, you can make the best decision for your business.
 Good luck!

 Get the week's best eCommerce content